 Visit the National Trout Centre and wander through the museum and learn about the history of trout and water ecology.
 See the underwater viewing chamber, aquarium and hatchery or talk a nature walk along the Waihukahuka stream and Tongariro River.

 Travel around the edges of the Lake Taupo and stop at the remote Lake Rotoaira to get the first spectacular view of the Volcanic Plateau and Mount Tongariro.

 Drive deeper into farming country to the remote Mokai Valley, where the picturesque Rangitikei River meets the rugged Ruahine Ranges.
 The location is set at the edges of the crystal clear waters of the Rangitikei River amongst the beautiful native flora and fauna, which provides a stunning and picturesque backdrop.
 Help is always needed to collect the eggs, feed the chickens, pigs, deer, goats, dogs & puppies, rabbit, possums, sheep, llama, and turtles.
 Plus any extras especially in spring when we are bottle feeding the orphan lambs.

 Accommodation: Rangitikei Valley

 Looking for something a bit more adventurous?
 Rafting through gentle grade 1 & 2 rapids - Feels like grade 3 in the Mini Rafts.
 With crystal clear waters, vertical gorges and unbelievable scenery of the Rangitikei River.
-Rafting under the Bungy bridge and visit a secretly hidden waterfall.
+Rafting under the Bungy bridge and visit a secret hidden waterfall.
 Stop for a Picnic in the stunning Rangitikei gorge and swim and go through scenes from the movie Lord of the Rings.
-Stop for Picnic lunch and swim and go through scenes from the movie Lord of the Rings.

 Or: Experience a short Helicopter ride through the amazing valleys and gorge of the Rangatikai River valley.